mrookiiheya-arch/kotodama-os/README.md

 In this context, "stability" does not imply emotional flatness or resistance to adaptive empathy.
 It refers specifically to preservation of core decision-governance and role-boundary integrity under relational variability.

+In this framing, Kotodama OS can also be understood as an implementation form of a broader trust architecture for long-term AI systems — structurally realized as an external Behavior Layer.

 Open to: research discussion, technical review, and product integration / PoCs (evaluation materials can be shared under NDA).